What Are the 7 Types of OCD?

 Mar 23, 2026

-In obsessive-compulsive disorder (OCD), individuals struggle with unwanted and intrusive thoughts, referred to as obsessions, as well as repeated behaviors or mental actions, known as compulsions.
-While OCD is often portrayed in a singular light, its manifestations are diverse.
-Understanding what the different types of OCD are is crucial for accurate diagnosis and effective treatment.
-Seeking clarity from a professional is often the first step toward reclaiming a sense of agency over one’s thoughts and actions.
+Obsessive-compulsive disorder (OCD) is a mental health condition defined by unwanted and intrusive thoughts (obsessions) and repetitive behaviors or mental acts (compulsions).
+While often portrayed as a singular obsession with cleanliness, the manifestations of this disorder are vast and diverse.
+Understanding what the different types of OCD are is essential for accurate clinical diagnosis and effective treatment.
+For many, seeking clarity from a professional is the first step toward reclaiming agency over their thoughts and actions.

 What Are the Different Types of OCD?